McZenith/Animal-Trading-Cards/README.md

 # Animal-Trading-Cards
-This is Udacity Challenge Animal Trading Cards quiz
+This is my Udacity Challenge Animal Trading Cards quiz